OECD Home › Investment › Publications & Documents

 Publications & Documents

 English, PDF, 239kb

-Organised in Paris on 8 October 2012, the 17th Roundtable discussed recent investment policy developments including discussions focused on investor-state dispute settlement.
+Organised in Paris on 8 October 2012, the 17th Roundtable discussed recent investment policy developments including continued discussions focusing on investor-state dispute settlement.

-The OECD Code of Liberalisation of Capital Movements is the only multilateral legal instrument with comprehensive coverage of capital movements.
-This includes inflows and outflows, long-term and short-term operations.
+The OECD Code of Liberalisation of Capital Movements is the only multilateral legal instrument with comprehensive coverage of capital movements, including inflows and outflows, long-term and short-term operations.
 For 50 years, the Code has provided a balanced framework for capital account openness.